fleble/SVJProcessing/README.md

 For processes with high efficiency, the bottleneck is the queuing time...
 It is much faster to run locally requesting one node if the queuing time is non-zero...

 If the total number of workers is too high, the OS limit of maximum number of files opened by one process is reached.
-At FNAL, this limit seems to be around 400 workers.
-It is recommended to ask for a maximum of 300 workers at once.
+At FNAL, this limit seems to be around 200 workers.
+It is recommended to ask for a maximum of 150 workers at once.
+It seems that the code terminates well if asking for more workers, but workers will all crash throwing an OSError...

 ## ParticleNet Jet Tagger Score